-The following section contains the observations relayed to management that are control deficiencies, which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.
-These items are not included or referred to in your audit report, as they are not considered material or immaterial.
-They are observations that could evolve into immaterial or material findings if not addressed or corrected.
+The following section contains the observations relayed to management that are immaterial instances of noncompliance, which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.
+These items are not included, but are referred to, in your audit report.